I love how dreams are “soul medicine” that help us cultivate wellness in mind, body, and soul.

 Ages ago, I dreamed I was sleeping on my bed.
 When I woke up, I realized it was sitting on a frozen lake that was thawing!
 I had to walk on cracking ice to get to shore.

-The dream was telling me I was “waking up” from something, only to discover I was in a precarious situation, perhaps dealing with old “frozen emotions” that were beginning to crack open.
+The dream was telling me I was “waking up” from something, or becoming conscious of a waking life scenario, only to discover I was in a precarious situation, perhaps dealing with old “frozen emotions” that were beginning to crack open.

 Of course, snow and ice can be about a lot of things in dreams, but the first thing I notice when I have these dreams is that snow and ice are frozen water.
 In dream-land, water is often about emotion and the unconscious.
 Whenever I dream of snow and ice I ask myself where I might be “freezing someone or something out” due to anger or “experiencing frozen, unprocessed emotion.”